elpaso/python-gis-workshop/python_gis_part1.rst

 Notes on implementations: ctypes
 ================================

-* as SWIG it aims to give connection features to programs written in C and C++ but it is a **Python** specific library
+* as SWIG it aims to give connection features to programs written in C, but it is a **Python** specific library

 .. sourcecode:: python